primaza/primaza/docs/book/src/entities/serviceclaim.md

 If the state is `Resolved`, the RegisteredService claimed is tracked in the ServiceClaim status.
 Indeed, the status field `registeredService` takes track of the `name` and `UID` of the claimed RegisteredService.

-The spec of a ServiceClaim is not meant to be updated.
+The spec of a ServiceClaim isn't meant to be updated.
 If a user updates the spec of a ServiceClaim then the status of ServiceClaim is updated as `Invalid` when Primaza Application Agent attempts to update the ServiceClaim on Primaza Control Plane.

 There is an optional `claimID` field with a unique ID for the claim.